 A marketing calendar also keeps you accountable.
 You have to throw up content, send off that finished ad or start and stop sales at appropriate times.

 Your marketing plan needs to account for any major holidays, the release of new products and figure out how to keep money rolling in during the slowest months.
 If you’ve been in business for a while, you’ll see patterns.
 If your company is new, you may need to make educated guesses and tweak as you go along.
+You may utilize a bona-fide marketing calendar tool for this purpose, that will help you be on track.

 4. Promote Offline